Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

 Finally,

 where the inequality (a) follows from Fatou's lemma.
 This concludes the proof of Theorem \ref{lb}.
-Note that the proof continues to hold even when the mobility of the users are not independent of each other. \end{IEEEproof}
+Note that the proof continues to hold even when the mobility of the users is not independent across the users. \end{IEEEproof}

-\paragraph*{Discussion} Theorem \ref{lb} gives a universal lower bound to the optimal average AoI achievable by \emph{any} admissible scheduling policy $\pi \in \Pi$.
-Interestingly, it reveals that user mobility enters in the lower bound only through the stationary cell-occupancy distribution $\bm{\psi}$.
-Hence, given the stationary distribution $\bm \psi$, the lower bound \eqref{lb_expr} is agnostic of the details of the mobility model.
-A similar phenomenon has been observed earlier for the capacity region of wireless networks (see \cite{neely2003dynamic}, Corollary $5$, p.
+\paragraph*{Discussion} Theorem \ref{lb} suggests that the user mobility statistics affects the lower bound only through the stationary cell-occupancy distribution $\bm{\psi}$.
+Hence, given the stationary distribution $\bm \psi$, the lower bound \eqref{lb_expr} is agnostic of the specifics of the mobility model.
+A similar result was obtained earlier in connection with the capacity region of wireless networks (see \cite{neely2003dynamic}, Corollary $5$, p.
 88).
-The appearance of the quantity $g(\bm \psi)$ in the lower bound should not be surprising as it denotes the \emph{typical} number of non-empty cells at a slot in the long run.
-Since a BS can transmit a packet only if at least one user is present in its coverage area, the quantity $g(\bm \psi)$, in some sense, represents the \emph{multi-user diversity} of the system.
+These observations can be intuitively understood as follows.
+Note that, we are interested in the asymptotic AoI of the users averaged over an arbitrarily long time-horizon (\emph{viz.} Eqn.\ \eqref{avg_objective}).
+For many ``regular" stochastic processes, \emph{e.g.,} positive recurrent Markov Chains or general Ergodic processes, it is well-known that the long-term behaviour of the process is entirely determined by its limiting steady-state distribution (see, \emph{e.g.,} Theorem 7.2.1 of \cite{durrett2010probability}).
+In practice, we are interested in scheduling policies that are ``well-behaved" in the above sense.
+Hence, it is not surprising that the lower bound \eqref{lb_expr}, which is used to upper bound the approximation ratio of the scheduling policies, depends only on the induced steady-state distribution and not on the details of the transition probabilities of the specific mobility model.
+The appearance of the quantity $g(\bm \psi)$ in the lower bound should not be surprising either as it denotes the \emph{typical} number of non-empty cells at a time in the long run.
+Since a Base Station can transmit a packet only if at least one user is present in its coverage area, the quantity $g(\bm \psi)$, in some sense, represents the multi-user diversity of the system.